KIRAN038/Piezoelectric-floor-tile/README.md

-⚡ Piezoelectric Tile Energy Harvesting System
-📌 Overview

-This project demonstrates a smart energy harvesting system that converts mechanical energy from human footsteps into usable electrical energy using piezoelectric technology.
-The system is designed for high-footfall public areas and supports sustainable and smart infrastructure applications.

-❓ Problem Statement

-In public places such as malls, airports, and railway stations, a large amount of mechanical energy generated from human movement is wasted.
-At the same time, there is an increasing demand for clean, renewable, and decentralized energy sources to power smart infrastructure.

-💡 Proposed Solution

-The solution uses piezoelectric discs embedded beneath floor tiles.
-When pressure is applied by footsteps, the discs generate electrical energy.
-This energy is rectified, regulated, and stored using batteries or supercapacitors, and later used to power low-energy devices.

-⚙️ Working Principle

-Footstep pressure is applied on the tile

-Piezoelectric discs generate electrical energy

-AC output is rectified to DC

-Energy is stored in battery/supercapacitor

-Stored energy powers smart devices

-🧠 Key Features

-Renewable energy generation from human movement

-Modular and scalable floor tile design

-Low maintenance and cost-effective

-Suitable for smart city infrastructure

-🛠️ Technologies Used

-Piezoelectric Discs

-Rectifier & Power Management Circuit

-Battery / Supercapacitor

-Microcontroller (Arduino / Embedded System)

-Embedded C

-📍 Applications

-Smart LED floor and pathway lighting

-IoT-based occupancy and motion sensors

-Public information displays

-Low-power charging stations

-🌱 Sustainability Impact

-Reduces dependency on conventional electricity

-Utilizes clean and renewable energy

-Supports sustainable urban development

-🔮 Future Scope

-Improve energy efficiency and power output

-Wireless monitoring of energy generation

-Integration with IoT and smart grid systems

-Large-scale deployment in smart cities
+# ⚡ Piezoelectric Tile Energy Harvesting System

+## 📌 Overview
+The Piezoelectric Tile Energy Harvesting System converts mechanical energy from human footsteps into usable electrical energy using piezoelectric technology.
+It is designed for high-footfall public spaces to support sustainable and smart infrastructure.

+## ❓ Problem Statement
+In crowded public areas such as malls, airports, and railway stations, a large amount of mechanical energy from human movement is wasted.
+There is a growing need for clean, renewable, and decentralized energy solutions.

+## 💡 Proposed Solution
+Piezoelectric discs are embedded beneath floor tiles to generate electrical energy when pressure is applied.
+The generated energy is rectified, regulated, stored using batteries or supercapacitors, and used to power low-energy applications.

+## ⚙️ Working Principle
+1. Footstep pressure is applied on the tile
+2. Piezoelectric discs generate electrical energy
+3. AC output is converted to DC using rectifier
+4. Energy is stored in battery/supercapacitor
+5. Stored energy powers smart devices

+## 🧠 Key Features
+- Renewable energy from human footsteps
+- Modular and scalable tile design
+- Low maintenance and cost-effective
+- Suitable for smart city infrastructure

+## 🛠️ Technologies Used
+- Piezoelectric Discs
+- Rectifier & Power Management Circuit
+- Battery / Supercapacitor
+- Microcontroller (Arduino)
+- Embedded C

+## 📍 Applications
+- Smart LED floor and pathway lighting
+- IoT-based occupancy and motion sensors
+- Public information displays
+- Low-power charging stations

+## 🌱 Sustainability Impact
+- Reduces dependency on conventional electricity
+- Utilizes clean and renewable energy
+- Promotes sustainable urban development

+## 🔮 Future Scope
+- Improve energy efficiency and power output
+- Wireless monitoring and IoT integration
+- Large-scale deployment in smart city projects

+## 👥 Team
+- Undergraduate students – Electronics and Communication Engineering

+## 📜 License
+This project is developed for academic and educational purposes.